Internet addiction

 A survey by Common Sense Media found that 59% of parents have serious concerns that their children are addicted to using their devices while 27% of the parents had concerns over their own use.

 Sixty nine percent of parents reported that they check their own phones ,at least, hourly.
-This goes up to 78% for their teenage children.

 While society becomes more reliant on the internet to compete tasks such as checking in for air travel and buying concert tickets, these tasks take seconds.
-While much of social activity can be done online, it is clear that, for some, they immerse themselves far too much into life online.

-Treatment for Internet Addiction: What are the signs of Internet Addiction?
+What are the signs of internet addiction?

-Is it an addiction?
 Is it just compulsive use or over indulgence?

 What you call it doesn't change the effect it has.